-We established a fund (also referred to as "a pool") for risk and profit-sharing with various IPAs.
+We have established a fund (also referred to as "a pool") for risk and profit-sharing with various IPAs.
 The pool enables us and our IPAs to share in the financial responsibility and/or upside associated with providing covered medical expenses to our members.
 The risk pool is based on a contractually agreed upon medical budget, typically based upon a percentage of revenue.
 If actual medical expenses are less than the budgeted amount, this results in a surplus.
 Conversely, if actual medical expenses are greater than the budgeted amount, this results in a deficit.
 We will distribute the surplus, or a portion thereof, to each IPA based upon contractual terms.
 Deficits are charged to shared risk providers' risk pool as per the contractual term and evaluated for collectability at each reporting period.

-We record risk-sharing receivables and payables on a gross basis on the condensed consolidated balance sheet.
+We record risk-sharing receivables and payables on a gross basis on the consolidated balance sheet.
 Throughout the year, we evaluate expected losses on risk-sharing receivables and record the resulting expected losses to the reserve.
 We systematically build and release reserves based on adequacy and our assessment of expected losses on a monthly basis.
-Credit loss associated with risk share deficit receivables are recorded within medical expense in the condensed consolidated statements of operations.
-As of March 31, 2021 and December 31, 2020, we recorded a valuation allowance for substantially all of the risk-sharing receivable balance due to collection risk related to the balance.
-The risk-sharing payable is included within medical expenses payable on the condensed consolidated balance sheet.
+Bad debt associated with risk share deficit receivables are recorded within medical expense in the consolidated statement of operations.
+As of December 31, 2020 and 2019, we recorded a valuation allowance for the full risk-sharing receivable balance due to collection risks related to the balance.
+The risk-sharing payable is included within medical expenses payable on the consolidated balance sheet.